i2bc/ORFmine/docs/Run_orfold.md

-# Running ORFold:
+## Running ORFold:

-## Basic run:
+### Inputs

-For its most basic run, ORFold requires only the amino acid sequence(s) in format FASTA (given with the **-fna** label).
-ORFold can also take as input more than one FASTA files and will treat them the one after the other independently.
+For its most basic run, ORFold requires only a FASTA file containing the amino acid sequences to treat (given with the **-fna** label).
+ORFold can handle several FASTA files at the same time.
+In this case, it will treat them independently and will generate as many outputs as entered FASTA files.

  <p> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  FASTA file example:
 ```{}